talkable/talkable-docs/source/api_v2/origins.rst

                      * uuid (optional) - uuid given to a visitor on a claim page.
 See :ref:`Referral Program via API <api_v2/flow>`
                      * ip_address (optional) - IP address of client who is making the request.
 You might pass `current` string as a value so remote IP will be used
                      * campaign_tags (optional) - campaign tags for offer targeting
+                     * sharing_channels (optional) - array of social sharing channels
+                       for which will be generated sharing links

                      For Purchase: